FrederoxDev/Bedrock-Energistics-Core/public_api/guides/getting-started.md

 The UI backend is handled by Bedrock Energistics Core, but you will need to use JSON UI to design your machine's frontend UI.
 JSON UI is complicated, so we will not go over it in this guide.
 You can learn more about JSON UI [here](https://wiki.bedrock.dev/json-ui/json-ui-intro.html).

 Bedrock Energistics Core also provides some commonly used UI controls, which we will be using to make our UI.
-See [Common UI Controls](common-ui-controls.md) for more information on these.
+See [Machine UI](machine-ui.md) for more information on these.

 Copy this into `RP/ui/example/passive_generator.json`: